anoma/namada/README.md

 ## Overview

-[Namada](http://namada.net) is a sovereign proof-of-stake blockchain, using Tendermint BFT consensus, that enables multi-asset private transfers for any native or non-native asset using a multi-asset shielded pool derived from the Sapling circuit.
+[Namada](http://namada.net) is a sovereign proof-of-stake blockchain, using Tendermint BFT consensus, that enables multi-asset shielded transfers for any native or non-native asset.
 Namada features full IBC protocol support, a natively integrated Ethereum bridge, a modern proof-of-stake system with automatic reward compounding and cubic slashing, and a stake-weighted governance signalling mechanism.
 Users of shielded